cmonaghan/cmonaghan.github.io/README.md

-# This is Christian's personal site
+# This is my personal site

 This is the 3rd iteration of my site.
 It's built using Jekyll.
-Its design was inspired by the Jekyll theme [Tale](https://github.com/chesterhow/tale), the lightweight CSS framework [skeleton](http://getskeleton.com/).
+Its design was inspired by the Jekyll theme [Tale](https://github.com/chesterhow/tale), and the lightweight CSS framework [skeleton](http://getskeleton.com/).

 ## Usage